What is Liquidity?

 Impermanent Loss occurs when an investor provides liquidity to a liquidity pool.
 The asset’s price varies from the time he/she deposited it—the more significant the difference, the greater the impermanent loss.

-By loss means the difference in the dollar value between the time of deposit and withdrawal.
+Loss means the difference in the dollar value between the time of deposit and withdrawal.
 It is usually observed in standard liquidity pools where the liquidity supplier (LP) must have all assets in the correct ratio.
 One of the assets is volatile compared to the other.
 For example, the price of ETH goes high.
 The sudden fluctuation in the price creates an irresistible opportunity for arbitrage because the cost of ETH in the liquidity pool now doesn’t reflect what’s going on in the real world.

-To ensure that the pool reflects the real-world prices and maintains the equilibrium, the pool must rely on arbitrageurs.
+👉 To ensure that the pool reflects the real-world prices and maintains the equilibrium, the pool must rely on arbitrageurs.
 The traders will buy the ETH at a discounted rate until the equilibrium is reestablished.
-The impermanent loss can be converted to a permanent loss if the liquidity provider decides to withdraw their liquidity for good.
+The impermanent loss can be converted to a permanent loss if the liquidity provider decides to withdraw its liquidity for good.
 However, if the liquidity provider decides to stay within the ecosystem, there are chances that the assets will return to their original price.

 The question to ask here is, How to mitigate the risk of impermanent loss?
 Providing liquidity for pairs where the relative price of each commodity stays consistent with the other in the pair is an easy way to minimize impermanent loss.